Mueller and Goetze strike as Bayern see off Olympiakos

 The win means Pep Guardiola’s Bayern maintained their 100 percent start to the season with a sixth win in all competitions.

-“Without doubt the result was unfair on us," he said.
-"The match was evenly balanced in the first half and we were also unlucky in the way the first goal was scored."
+Bayern looked assured in spite of a number of high-profile absences including injured wingers Arjen Robben and Franck Ribery, as well as defenders Holger Badstuber and Mehdi Benatia.

-It was the hosts who had the first clear sight of goal in the 20th minute with Felipe Pardo’s deflected cross finding Brown all alone in the area.
+It was the hosts, however, who had the first clear sight of goal in the 20th minute with Felipe Pardo’s deflected cross finding Brown all alone in the area.

 Yet the Nigerian’s downward header from close range lacked power and was comfortably saved by Manuel Neuer.